-Twilight wraps the shoreline, and a flock of cranes is silhouetted against the rising moon.
-The artist stands watching quietly as light and wind and earth and water weave a wild and elemental tapestry at the end of day.
+Twilight wraps the shore, and a flock of cranes is silhouetted against the rising moon.
+The artist watches as light and wind and earth and water weave a wild and elemental tapestry at the end of a perfect day.
 Perhaps the great birds above her head are "whoopers".
-The Whooping Crane (Grus americana), is one of the world's rarest and most endangered creatures, and it is also one of the most beautiful.
-Putting down her camera and sketchbook she lifts her arms in jubilation and dances along the shore, kicking up the cool sand with her bare feet.
-The wind sweeps her up in its gusty arms, and she takes wing with the moondancing cranes, her long gypsy skirts blowing.
+The Whooping Crane (Grus americana), is one of the world's rarest and most endangered creatures, and it is one of the most beautiful.
+Setting her camera and sketchbook down, she lifts her arms in jubilation and dances along the shore, kicking up the cool sand with her bare feet.
+The wind sweeps her up in its gusty arms, and she takes wing with the moondancing cranes, long gypsy skirts blowing.

 For the ancients, the dance of the tsuru or crane was a celebration of life, and so it is for the artist on the beach.
-A symbol of good fortune and longevity for its fabled life span of a thousand years, the crane also represented honor and fidelity because it mates for life.
-The crane is a prominent motif in Taoist wisdom tales, and images of the magnificent birds have been found in Asian tombs as far back as the Shang and Zhou dynasties.The presence of cranes on the beach, or anywhere else, is a gift.
+A symbol of good fortune and longevity because of its fabled life span of a thousand years, the crane also represented honor and fidelity because it mates for life.
+Cranes are a prominent motif in Taoist wisdom tales, and images of the magnificent birds have been found in Asian tombs as far back as the Shang and Zhou dynasties.The presence of cranes on this beach, or anywhere else for that matter, is a gift.